So How Long Do Tax Liens Stay On Your Credit Report?

 Why Still Consider Paying a Tax Lien Off?

 Just because tax liens will no longer impact your credit record doesn’t mean you are off the hook.
 You need to clear it for two major reasons.
 One, it’s one way to boost your credit score.
 Of course, you may not see the change if your credit score is good.
 Two, lenders can still go back to check if you have a tax lien filed against you before they can grant you a loan.
 Nothing stops them from doing so since a tax lien is a public notice accessible by everyone.

-A tax lien can negatively impact your credit record – there’s no doubt about that.
-Luckily, the initiative by the CFPB to remove liens from credit records means that it can no longer be used as a ground to deny you credit.
+A tax lien used to negatively impact your credit record.
+Luckily, the initiative by the CFPB to remove liens from credit records means that it can no longer be used as a ground to deny you credit or it impacting your credit score.
 But still, this is not an excuse not to pay your tax debt.
 The government will still collect, sooner or later.
 If you are facing a tax lien, contact Tax Crisis Institute today.
 Our team of experts can help negotiate a settlement, and help you through your tax crisis.